Zokky2e/Zokky2e/README.md

 - 👋 Hi, I’m @Zokky2e
 - 👀 I’m interested in frontend development
 - 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on a personal planner web application
 - 📫 How to reach me?
 Jump into my dm's

 <!---